Amarnath510/webpack-bundler-tutorial/README.md

   - Minifies files
   - In-built live server => hot reloading
 - Webpack is `highly configurable` that is the reason it is used in huge projects
+- NOTE: Any bundler generates a `dist`(or you can name it wantever you want) folder which should contain everything related to the project such that we can distribute it to others to run.
+Make sure nothing in the dist is dependent outside of the distribution directory.

 <img width="1035" alt="webpack-bundler" src="https://user-images.githubusercontent.com/4599623/87679657-12a64900-c79a-11ea-80cd-b63d192f6885.png">